-Discover the best of Europe starting with 4 fantastic days in the Eternal City followed by a 7-night Mediterranean cruise from Rome.
+Discover the best of Europe, starting with four fantastic days in the Eternal City and a 7-night Mediterranean cruise from Rome.

-Explore three different countries during one vacation and experience all that they have to offer!
-Spain, France and Italy are all waiting for you with their historic architecture, incredible food and rich culture.
+Explore three countries during one vacation and experience Spain, France, and Italy’s historic architecture, incredible food, and rich culture.

-In this article you will find a suggestion for a 12-night package for a fantastic Mediterranean cruise from Rome, Italy.
-The package is 4 days (5 nights) in Rome followed by a 7 night cruise in the Mediterranean with Royal Caribbean.
+In this article, we show you how to plan and book a 12-night package for a fantastic Mediterranean cruise from Rome, Italy.
+The package is four days (5 nights) in Rome and a seven-night cruise in the Mediterranean with Royal Caribbean.

-Best of all, it’s easy to book yourself so you have complete control over your vacation!
+Best of all, when you book a cruise vacation yourself, you have complete control over your vacation!

 5 nights Rome + 7 night Western Mediterranean Cruise

-Rome is on the bucket list of many travellers.
+Rome is on the bucket list of many travelers.
 Visiting the eternal city is an unforgettable experience.
-It is known for its art, culture and history.
-Whether you are travelling as a couple or with kids too, there is something for everyone to enjoy.
+It is known for its art, culture, and history.
+Whether traveling as a couple or with kids, there is something for everyone to enjoy.

-5 nights in this great city is the perfect way to kick-start your Mediterranean cruise from Rome including ports of call in Italy, Spain and France.
+Five nights in this great city is the perfect way to kick-start your Mediterranean cruise from Rome, including ports of call in Italy, Spain, and France.

 Day 1: Arrive in Rome

-Arrive at Rome Airport, having booked your flight with your favorite airline.
+Arrive at Rome airport, having booked your flight with your favorite airline.
 (Tip!
-Read our advise about booking your flights online before you book!)
-The name of the international airport is Rome Fiumicino International Airport also known as Leonardo da Vinci International Airport
+Read our advice about booking flights online before you book!)
+The name of the international airport is Rome Fiumicino International Airport, also known as Leonardo da Vinci International Airport

 Days 2-5: Exploring Rome